sysid/munggoggo/docs/source/agents.rst

 Control Agent
 -----------------
 Agent to send control messages to one or all agents in the system.
+For certain commands the RPC interface is being used, e.g. start/stop of agent behaviour (call).

 .. code-block:: shell